phillipadsmith/2014.phillipadsmith.com/_posts/2017-07-20-we-have-an-information-pollution-problem.md

 Questions, comments, or insights on any of the above?
 [You can find me in all the usual online places](http://phillipadsmith.com/about/#contact) and say "hello."

-_**Thanks** to Matt Thompson, Katharina Borchert, and Chris Lawrence for reading drafts of this, to Mozilla for funding my fellowship work on media, misinformation & trust, and to all of the individuals who've so generously g their time to help me advance my understand of these complex issues (you know who you are)._
+_**Thanks** to Matt Thompson, Katharina Borchert, and Chris Lawrence for reading drafts of this, to Mozilla for funding my fellowship work on media, misinformation & trust, and to all of the individuals who've so generously gave their time to help me advance my understand of these complex issues (you know who you are)._